Mastering Medicare Secondary Payer Compliance: A Guide for Insurance Adjusters

 Double-Check Information: Ensure all claimant information is accurate, including their Medicare information.

-Timely Coordination: Implement systems to coordinate benefits promptly with Medicare, other insurers, and claimants.
+Timely Coordination: Implement systems to coordinate benefits with Medicare, other insurers, and claimants.
 Delays can lead to complications.

 Claims Management Software: Consider investing in claims management software that automates COB processes.
 It can save you time and reduce the risk of errors.